 - they’re exempt from the federal rate review process that applies to other individual market plans.

 For all intents and purposes, however – particularly from the enrollee’s perspective – the plans are fully compliant with the Affordable Care Act.
-So they cover pre-existing conditions, provide preventive care with no cost-sharing, include coverage for the essential health benefits, and do not have annual or lifetime benefit caps.
+So they cover pre-existing conditions, provide preventive care with no cost-sharing, include coverage for essential health benefits, and do not have annual or lifetime benefit caps.

-The premium subsidies provided by the ACA cannot be used to offset the cost of student health insurance offered by your college or university.
+The premium subsidies (premium tax credits) provided by the ACA cannot be used to offset the cost of student health insurance offered by your college or university.
 Whatever the premium is, you’ll have to pay it in full in order to have coverage in place.
-But student loans and scholarships, if available, can be used to cover the cost of the student health plan, since it will be bundled with the rest of the student’s college expenses.
+But student loans and scholarships, if available, can typically be used to cover the cost of the student health plan, since it will be bundled with the rest of the student’s college expenses.

 Staying on your parents’ plan

 You’ve got an option to remain on your parents’ health plan until you turn 26, regardless of whether your parents claim you as a dependent for tax purposes.
 That might work out well for you and your family, but it’s important to note that the plan’s network might not include hospitals and doctors in the area where you’re going to school, and also that health plans are not required to cover maternity care for dependents (your parents’ plan may or may not provide maternity coverage for dependents).